wang1043241397/BERTrend/README.md

 ## Work in progress

-- make a independant `BERTrend` Class to simplify usage and integration
+- make an independant `BERTrend` Class to simplify usage and integration
 - make BERTrend available as a python package in PyPI

 ## Paper